CurtinIDS/fireballs/README.md

 #### Prepare the training dataset

-A training and validation dataset of images must be provided for (re)training the model.
+A training and validation dataset of images must be provided for training the model.
 The dataset folder `[TRAINING_DATASET_FOLDER]` and following subfolders must be created within the `data` directory.

 ```
 data/